vista-art/fragmentcolor/ROADMAP.md

 1. Device-lost recovery path (centralized)
   •  Why: Ruffle takes a robust stance on device/surface loss.
 We handle surface frame errors already, but not full device loss.
-  •  Plan: Add a top-level “device lost” handler that:
+  •  Plan: Add a top-level "device lost" handler that:
   •  Re-requests the adapter/device.
   •  Rebuilds renderer context and reconfigures surfaces/targets.
   •  Clears or rebuilds caches/pools safely.